ParaView

 Created from scratch for LUMI.
 Some remarks about the build configuration:

-to prevent build failure of protobuf - Built with FFmpeg support as it's available in the central software stack.
+• Built with FFmpeg support as it's available in the central software stack.
 However, the build fails due to API changes in version 5.x of FFmpeg.
 Created a patch based of this VTK pull request.